Antithetic multilevel Monte Carlo method for approximations of SDEs with non-globally Lipschitz continuous coefficients: Introduction

 where $h=\frac{T}{N}$, $N \in \mathbb{N}$, is the uniform timestep size, $\mathscr{P}: \mathbb{R}^{d} \rightarrow \mathbb{R}^{d}$ denotes some projection operator and $\mu_{h}(\cdot): \mathbb{R}^{d}\rightarrow \mathbb{R}^{d}$, $\sigma_{h}(\cdot): \mathbb{R}^{d}\rightarrow \mathbb{R}^{d\times m}$, $\left(\mathcal{L}^{j_{1}} \sigma_{j_{2}}\right)_{h}(\cdot): \mathbb{R}^{d}\rightarrow \mathbb{R}^{d}$, $j_{1}, j_{2}\in \{1, \dots,m\}$, can be regarded as certain modifications to the coefficients $\mu, \sigma$ and $ \mathcal{L}^{j_{1}}\sigma_{j_{2}} $ defined by \eqref{equation:milstein-term}.
 Moreover, we denote $\Delta W_{ n}:=W_{ t_{n+1}} - W_{ t_{n}}$, $n\in \{0,1, \dots,N-1 \}$, $\Delta W_{j, n}:=W_{j, t_{n+1}} - W_{j, t_{n}}, j \in \{ 1, \dots,m\}$ and

 Even neglecting the modifications to the coefficients and the projection operator, the proposed schemes \eqref{introduction:modified-milstein-method}, only relying on Brownian increments, are different from the classical Milstein scheme that involves the iterated It\^o integrals and can be viewed as a truncation version of the Milstein scheme.
-Such a truncation prevents the continuous-time extension of \eqref{introduction:modified-milstein-method} from being an It\^o process and the It\^o formula is thus not applicable \cite{mao2007stochastic}.
-This is not an issue for the analysis in the globally Lipschitz setting but causes essential difficulties in the analysis of both the convergence rate, moment bounds and the relevant variance.
+Such a truncation to get rid of the Lévy areas destroys the martingale properties of the scheme and prevents the continuous-time extension of \eqref{introduction:modified-milstein-method} from being an It\^o process \cite{mao2007stochastic}.
+Then the It\^o formula is not applicable. { In the globally Lipschitz setting, the loss of the It\^o formula does not cause any problem in the analysis, because one can obtain the strong convergence rate and moment bounds of numerical approximations following standard arguments without the use of the It\^o formula \cite[Lemma 4.2]{giles2014antithetic}.
+However, the loss of the It\^o formula and nonglobally Lipschitz coefficients pose substantial challenges in deriving the convergence rate, moment bounds, and the relevant variance in the following analysis. }

 Indeed, when treating SDEs with superlinearly growing coefficients by explicit time-stepping schemes, it becomes a standard way in the literature to work with continuous-time extensions of the explicit schemes and carry out the analysis based on the It\^o formula (see, e.g., \cite{sabanis2016euler,kumar2019milstein,hutzenthaler2012strong,wang2013tamed}).
 In this work, non-standard arguments are developed to overcome these difficulties in the analysis.
 For example, to obtain high-order moments of the schemes, we work with the discrete scheme \eqref{introduction:modified-milstein-method} and rely on discrete strategies based on Taylor expansions (see the proof of Theorem \ref{theorem:moments-bound-of-MM}).
-In the analysis of the convergence order, by introducing an auxiliary process $\{\widetilde{Y}_{n}\}_{0\leq n \leq N}$, defined by
+In the analysis of the strong convergence rate, by introducing an auxiliary process $\{\widetilde{Y}_{n}\}_{0\leq n \leq N}$, defined by

 we separate the strong error $\|X_{t_{n}}-Y_{n} \|_{L^{2p}(\Omega, \mathbb{R}^{d})}$ into two parts:

 Here the first error item $ \|X_{t_{n}}-\widetilde{Y}_{n} \|_{L^{2p}(\Omega, \mathbb{R}^{d})} $ can be directly and easily estimated (see the proof of Lemma \ref{lemma:strong-convergence-rate-of-sde-and-auxiliary-process}).
 From \eqref{introduction:modified-milstein-method} and \eqref{equation:intro-auxiliary-process}, one can easily observe that $\widetilde{Y}_{n}-Y_{n} $ can be continuously extended to be an It\^o process and thus the remaining item $\|\widetilde{Y}_{n}-Y_{n} \|_{L^{2p}(\Omega, \mathbb{R}^{d})}$ can be estimated with the aid of the It\^o formula (see the proof of Lemma \ref{lemma:strong-convergence-rate-of-MM-and-auxiliary-process}).
 Then a strong convergence rate of order $\tfrac12$ is derived for the scheme \eqref{introduction:modified-milstein-method}.